 Guillaume Schaeffer; Founding the Japanese Odyssey

 On the Nihonbashi Bridge in Tokyo, September 17th, The Japanese Odyssey began for it’s second year.
 A 2,400km non-competitive, high-camaraderie voyage, navigating much of Japan’s mesmerising mountains.
-We caught up with of the event organisers Guillaume Schaeffer on riding the and of the rising sun a second time.
+We caught up with of the event organisers Guillaume Schaeffer on riding in the land of the rising sun a second time.

 How long have you been cycling for?